 Bioavailability and bioequivalence studies

-These are studies to measure bioavailability and/or establish bioequivalence of a compound are important elements in support of regulatory submissions.
+These are studies to measure bioavailability and/or establish bioequivalence of a compound which are important elements in support of regulatory submissions.

 - Bioavailability data may provide an estimate of the fraction of drug absorbed, as well as its subsequent distribution and elimination.